Poetry Writing Exercises to Engage the Senses

 - Next, try to do what I did in the sample sentence above.
 Combine two or more senses into a single, complete sentence.
 When you read it back, does your nose tingle?
 Do you see bright colors in your mind?

-- Look for sentences that you can link together, words and phrases that can be joined together under a common theme.
-For example, if a lot of your words, phrases, and sentences could be set outside, then they can be grouped together.
+- Look for sentences that you can link together, words and phrases that can be joined under a common theme.
+For example, if a lot of your words, phrases, and sentences could be set outdoors, then they can be grouped together.

 - Finally, using the material you’ve generated, write a poem that stimulates each of the five senses.
 As a bonus, you can work in the sixth sense as well.

 - You can also work backwards.
-Start with a theme, then populate your lists with things that will trigger the senses and that correlate with the theme you’ve chosen.
+Start with a theme, then populate your lists with things that will engage the senses and that correlate with the theme you’ve chosen.

 - If you get stuck, refer to your brainstorming lists or practice sentences and use that material for inspiration.